AQuadic/Hantoor_dashboard_Reactjs/.github/instructions/memory.instruction.md

 }
 ```

+# 2025-09-22: Use `/admin/request-financing` to populate Add WhatsApp countries

+- Created `src/api/financing/getRequestFinancingCountries.ts` which calls `/admin/request-financing` and normalizes the pagination response into the `CountriesResponse` shape expected by the UI.
+- Updated `src/pages/setting/AddWhatsappNumber.tsx` to use the new `getRequestFinancingCountries` function so the Add WhatsApp page retrieves countries from the `request-financing` endpoint.

+This change keeps the countries list consistent with the financing-related backend resource.

 2025-09-11: Translation fix - rentToOwnPrice

 - Added `rentToOwnPrice` translation key to `src/locales/en/cars.json` as "Rent-to-Own Price" and to `src/locales/ar/cars.json` as "سعر الإيجار منتهي بالتملك".